Time for Reflection

 Our industry has faced many hurdles due to the increasing demand for in-home childcare and the unsatisfactory quality of nannies nationwide.
 This is why we have such an extensive and thorough screening process and why we strive to seek out the highest caliber staff.
 It is extremely important to us to only onboard people we would truly feel comfortable having watch our own children.
 That is why we came to be in the first place.

 We are learning to do better at stating our expectations out-right.
 We want to have open communication with our nannies and families in order for us to become the best possible agency that we can be.
 We want to be ahead of any conflict or dissatisfaction by having clear expectations for our nannies and families.
 We have learned a lot in the last 12 years, but we still have A LOT to learn.
-Soon we will be Publishing a Revised Patty Cake Nannies Handbook.
 Below, you will see 15 points that will be included in the handbook.

 8. NEVER LET ANYONE IN the door unless you were told to expect that person and even then, request identification.

 9. Do not do PERSONAL ERRANDS while on the job.

 10. NO SMOKING, VAPING, ALCOHOL CONSUMPTION OR RECREATIONAL DRUGS OF ANY KIND DURING YOUR SHIFT.

 11. DRESS APPROPRIATELY.
 Also, limit make up, perfume, heavy detergents – it can be an allergy issue.

 12. NO NAPPING – even if the children are sleeping, you are the watchdog.